Housing quality and health outcomes in the United States: Unintentional injuries

 Unintentional injury is the leading cause of death among children under the age of 15.
-Deaths from residential injuries accounted for an average of 2,822 deaths annually from 1985-1997.
+Deaths from residential injuries accounted for an average of 2,822 deaths annually from 1985 to 1997.
 The rates of death associated with residential injury are equally significant amongst those aged 65 and older.
 Poorly maintained stairs, sidewalks, bad lighting, and inadequate facilities for people with limited mobility or sensory impairments are all implicated in injury rates.

 Chronic illness

 Even after accounting for other potential contributors like income, smoking or employment status, poor housing conditions are associated with an increased risk of chronic respiratory infection.
 Unsanitary conditions made more severe by aging and poorly constructed structures, exacerbate the problem.
 Poor heating and cooling lead to an increased risk of temperature related illnesses.
 Heat stroke and exhaustion are a major cause of mortality and morbidity, especially for the elderly.
 Conversely, exposure to cold temperatures can contribute to an increased use of health services.